Introducing New Cats to a Home with a Resident Cat(s)

 4. Leave the cloths in areas where each cat can investigate the scent of another in their own time.
 Do not force them to investigate the cloths and make sure they are not placed too close to their key resources.

-5. Whilst the cloths are in their vicinity make sure each cat is relaxed and doing something they enjoy (e.g. being given treats or being stoked) as this pairing will help to create positive associations with the new scent.
+5. Whilst the cloths are in their vicinity make sure each cat is relaxed and doing something they enjoy (e.g. being given treats or being stoked if they enjoy this kind of interaction).
+This pairing will help to create positive associations with the new scent.

 6. Repeat this process daily for two or three days or until the cats appear generally relaxed and settled.